Skip to content

 ssh [email protected]

-sudo journalctl -u skies-adsb
+sudo journalctl -u skies-adsb-websockify

-sudo journalctl -u skies-flask
+sudo journalctl -u skies-adsb-flask

 Now lets setup your RTL-SDR receiver.

-Step 6 - Install the RTL-SDR receiver
+Step 6 - Connect your RTL-SDR receiver

 Now lets verify that the receiver works.